Faculty and Staff

 M.A. in Communication

-Alice Hall’s research focuses on the selection and interpretation of entertainment media.
+Alice Hall serves as Interim Chairperson and Graduate Program Director for the Department of Communication and Media.
+Her research focuses on the selection and interpretation of entertainment media.
 She is interested in how audiences make sense of mediated stories and in how these interpretive processes affect the stories’ influence on the audiences’ views of the world.
 She has studied perceptions of reality programs, how audiences evaluate the realism of fictional media, and the factors that contribute to audiences’ involvement in stories.
 Her work has been published in leading journals, including the Journal of Communication, Media Psychology, and the Journal of Broadcasting and Electronic Media.
-Dr. Hall’s teaching focuses on Mass Communication Theory.
-She also serves as the Graduate Program Director.
+Dr. Hall’s teaching focuses on mass communication theory.

 PhD, University of Pennsylvania